 Who Served Here?

-IMPORTANT NOTE: He served with Washington before and after Valley Forge, but never served here.
+IMPORTANT NOTE: Armstrong served with Washington before and after Valley Forge, but was not present at the winter encampment.
 He is included for the use of people interested in his contributions to the United States.

 John Armstrong was born October 13, 1717 in Brookborough Parish, Fermanaugh County, Ireland.
 He was among the many settlers of Cumberland County, Pennsylvania, and came to be one of the most capable surveyors along the frontier.